Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Methodology

 Let us write $\bm{z}=(\bm{x},\bm{\phi}) = (z_1, \ldots, z_k,\ldots, z_{2JT})$.
 We define $\mathcal{C}^{N}_{I}\subseteq \{1,\ldots,2JT\}$ as the set of indices of the $N$ variables that the model is most confident of, that is, $|\mathcal{C}^{N}_I| = N$ and Then, a partial solution $\bar{\bm{z}}^{(N)}$ of size $N$ can be written which contains the predicted assignments of the highest confidence and can be provided to the solver.

-Note that warm-starting does not configure a heuristic solution to the problem, as it just modifies the behavior of the heuristics already present in the algorithmic solution.
-In other words, warm-starting will only modify the order of exploring the B\&B tree.
+Note that warm-starting does \emph{not} configure a heuristic solution to the problem, as it just modifies the behavior of the heuristics already present in the algorithmic solution.
 Therefore, we maintain optimality and feasibility guarantees, even in the worst-case scenario when the model provides the solver with bad, infeasible solutions.